Katifram/Soziogramm/Readme.md

 Creates a sociogram for pupils with green arrows for given likes and red arrows for given unlikes.

 ## Installation
-In order to test the script please run the following commands:
+In order to run the script please run the following commands:
 ```sh
 pip install numpy
 pip install pandas